rreichel86/quadtree/README.md

 ```

-To run the [YetiFootprint.txt](./Examples/YetiFootprint.txt) example in Examples/
+To run, for example, the [YetiFootprint.txt](./Examples/YetiFootprint.txt) example in Examples/
 ```
  $ ./Quadtree Examples/YetiFootprint.txt

 ```
+The polygonal mesh data is stored in ./Output/mesh/scor.txt and
+./Output/mesh/selm.txt; `scor.txt` contains the nodal coordinates and
+`selm.txt` the element connectivity.

 ## Acknowledgments <a name="acknowledgments"></a>